-Day 8: Hanoi - Halong Bay
+Day 14: Hanoi - Halong Bay

-Drive 4 hours today from Hanoi to Halong, where you will take an overnight cruise to the far-most corners of the bay.
+Arrive early in Hanoi and freshen up, before driving 4 hours to Halong, where you will take an overnight cruise to the farmost corners of the bay by boat.
 Boarding your boat could involve navigating your way over and through other boats, moored between it and the dock, sometimes without handrails, ladders or assistance from staff.

 Enjoy lunch onboard as you cruise out into the bay, stopping to anchor for an afternoon of activities (which are subject to change due to cruise selection and weather conditions).